skaempfer/crypto-exchange-task/README.md

 1. In a terminal navigate to `./CryptoExchangeBestValue.Console`
 1. Run the project `dotnet run ..\exchanges\exchange-06.json`

+**CAUTION:** The algorithm used to calculate the best possible value is very memory intensive.
+It is advised to run the application on a computer with at least 16GB of RAM.

 ## Task 2

 ### Problem Statement